IanHo2019/ECON-770-Exam-1-Fall-2021/README.md

 ### q2a.csv
 The file 'q2a.csv' contains data on the cumulative number of COVID cases in each county in Wisconsin.
 This file is created from 'covid.csv'.

+### wdi_e2.csv
+The file 'wdi_e2.csv' contains data on real GDP and the working age population (15-64 years) for China and Japan from 1970 to 2019.

 ## 2021 Fall Exam 1